-Tables 4.7 and 4.8 present a comparison between EUROMOD simulated components and external sources for the years 2015 and 2016 (no sufficient external data available for 2017 and 2018).
+Tables 4.7 and 4.8 present a comparison between EUROMOD simulated components and external sources for the years 2014 and 2015 (no sufficient external data available for 2016 and 2017).
 Ratio to external source corresponds to EUROMOD numbers divided by the numbers from external sources.

-Except for social assistance and heating allowance, two components subject to non take-up (see factor vi in Section 4.1), and a few other amounts (e.g. amounts for health payment social contribution) the results are satisfactory.
+Except for social assistance and heating allowance, two components subject to non take-up (see factor vi in Section 4.1), and a few other amounts (e.g. amounts for self-employed social contribution for accident) the results are satisfactory.

 Out of non take-up phenomenon, the discrepancies observed between the EUROMOD and external sources numbers can be partially explained by the factors i) to v) emphasized in Section 4.1.
 For example, in Luxembourg external sources do not always provide taxes and benefits components paid/received by residents and by non-residents.
 For some components, we had to hypothesise concerning recipients and the % expenditure/revenue concerning residents only.
 For tin_s and the sum of the contributions for healthcare, we hypothesise that residents pay 65% of the income tax (the ratio between all kinds of resident "workers" and pensioners and the same population whatever the residence status).
-For other components, ratios are derived based on the target resident population/amount compared to the whole target population/amount (for example, 62% for family benefits in 2015).
+For other components, ratios are derived based on the target resident population/amount compared to the whole target population/amount (for example, 52% for family benefits in 2014).
 If unknown, a share is derived from similar components (see $bch00_s$ below).